 For those considering a gap year, coding bootcamps may be the answer to learning the tech skills used by today’s tech workforce.
 These coding bootcamps accept applications from promising high school graduates:

-Hack Reactor is an immersive coding school where students learn full stack development through lectures, personal projects, and group projects.
-They offer online and in-person courses.
+Hack Reactor is an immersive, online coding school where students learn full stack development through lectures, personal projects, and group projects.
 Hack Reactor integrates online job preparation into their curriculum and often places their alumni in mid-to-senior level positions in tech.

 Who it’s for: Hack Reactor is a great summer bootcamp, gap year, or replacement for college.
 They accept students over the age of 18.